afilimonov/udacity-deeprl-p3-collaboration-competition/Report.md

 * Experiment different approches for finding better exploaration vs explotaion balance.
 E.g. apply noise later in the traing by setting episode threshold.
 QU Noise hyperameters coulld be fine tuned as well.
 E.g. adjusting sigma may reduce noise volitility and help the model to converge better.
 Another idea is to increse OU Noise output early in the training process to help the agent to explor even more aggressively and work better with noise decay.
 * Implement [Prioritized Experienece Replay](https://arxiv.org/abs/1511.05952).
 This can improve learning by increasing the probability that rare or important experiences can be sampled and explored.
 * Address model stability to get more consistent results.
-One approach could be to implment [Gradient Clipping](https://machinelearningmastery.com/exploding-gradients-in-neural-networks/)
+One approach could be to implement [Gradient Clipping](https://machinelearningmastery.com/exploding-gradients-in-neural-networks/).
 * Implement Play Soccer challenge.